jaredly/hindley/Presentation.md

 - An intro slide -- comparing vs the typescript inference algorithm.

+a slide "This [algorithm] has been modified from its original version. it has been modified to fit your [typescript]" I know I'm dating myself with this one.
+Are there any VHS appreciators in the audience?

 - A slide about the math? "demystifying the math"
   -> tying each image into my little animation doohickey